- Search The Registry

 - About Us

 Tim Brymn was born on this date in 1881.
 He was a Black musical conductor, arranger, and composer.

-Brymn worked with Sissle & Blake and later served as a musical director for the Clef Club and also led orchestras at Ziegfeld's Roof Garden and Reisenweber's Jardin de Dance.
-During WWI, Brymn's 70 piece orchestra, The Black Devils, were very popular.
-They were the musical unit for the Army’s 350th Artillery, AEF, and Willie "The Lion" Smith also served in the same unit.
-Brymn's band was described at the time as "a military symphony engaged in a battle of jazz."
+Brymn worked with Sissle & Blake and later served as a Clef Club musical director, and also led orchestras at Ziegfeld's Roof Garden and Reisenweber's Jardin de Dance.
+During WWI, Brymn's 70-piece orchestra, The Black Devils, was very popular.
+They were the musical unit for the Army’s 350th Artillery, AEF, and Willie "The Lion" Smith, also served in the same unit.
+Brymn's band was described as "a military symphony engaged in a battle of jazz."

 He joined ASCAP in 1933.
 Tim Brymn died in New York City on October 3, 1946.